loda-lang/loda-programs/CONTRIBUTING.md

 ## 2. Mining Programs

 If you want to mine programs, great!
 Please fork this repo.
 Then go to the `src` folder and run `make` to build it.
 Then run `./loda mine` in the root folder to start mining!
+Found programs are automatically stored int the [programs/oeis](/programs/oeis) folder.

 If you want to use multiple CPUs, you can also try `mine_parallel.sh`.
 Caution: this additionally auto-commits found programs to your repo!
 If you found new or faster programs, you can open pull